libris/definitions/README.md

 ## Dependencies

-Requires Python 3.7+.
+Requires Python 3.9+.
 (Use PyPy for a general speed improvement.)

+If you have [uv](https://github.com/astral-sh/uv) installed, just prepend `uv run` to the commands under "Usage" and skip the following.
+Otherwise:

 Preferably set up a virtualenv: